SAP-samples/codejam-cap-llm/README.md

 This repository contains the material for the "Expose SAP AI Core capabilities with the SAP Cloud Application Programming Model" CodeJam.

-> NOTE: The state of the sample code in this repository is currently using the CAP-LLM-Plugin, we are working on updating this to the SAP Cloud SDK for AI.

 ## Overview

 This CodeJam introduces attendees to aspects of exposing generative artificial intelligence (genAI) capabilities to execute tasks using a given business context.